19th International Fungi & Fiber Symposium

-Tess is a mom of two young boys.
-Her lifelong passion for crafting and fiber arts combined perfectly with her studies in mycology when she discovered mushroom dyes.
-Inspired by Alissa Allen's enthusiasm at the local mushroom club, Tess has been experimenting with mushroom dyes for about 10 years.
+Tess' lifelong passion for crafting and fiber arts combined perfectly with her studies in mycology when she learned that mushrooms could produce dyes.
+Inspired by Alissa Allen's enthusiasm at the local mushroom club, Tess has been experimenting with dyes from fungi for about 10 years.
 After attending her first IFFS in Norway in 2018, she is thrilled to join our team in developing a dynamic agenda of dye and craft classes that convey the unparalleled beauty of mushroom dyes.
+Beyond fiber arts, Tess keeps busy caring for her 3 enthusiastic children.
 Follow Tess @hericium2.0

 Julie is a designer, artist, and educator living at the base of a volcano in Trout Lake, WA where she forages for mushrooms and runs her fresh-cut color flower farm, Bloom & Dye.
+She conceived and launched the Mushroom Color Atlas to grow her work and passion to benefit what she values most: curiosity, education, creativity, collaboration, community, and the environment.
+For Julie, educating others on how plants, fungi and their colors reflect the beauty of nature is something she is moved to share as a way to inspire care, stewardship and impact.
 Her textile work is bound up in the landscape; every thread is infused with earthly energy as she gently simmers Mother Nature to unlock her colors.
 She is a member of the Oregon Mycological Society and has been experimenting with the unpredictability of mushroom dyes since discovering Miriam Rice’s out of print book Mushrooms for Color.
 At her first IFFS in Norway in 2018 she met Alissa and Tess and is excited to be a member of the planning committee.
-Follow Julie @unidola and @bloomanddye.
+Follow Julie @mushroomcoloratlas @unidola and @bloomanddye.